JoannaAtMarist/tools/README.md

 # Developer Utilities Collection

-A collection of small, lightweight development tools written for general project maintenance, documentation, and code review workflows.
+A small collection of repo-agnostic developer tools for documentation, code review, and project planning workflows.
-These scripts are designed to work in **any repository**, with no dependencies beyond Node.js.

-This repo currently includes:
+Each tool is kept in its own folder with its own README so you can copy a tool into any repo without dragging the rest along.

 ---

+## Included Tools

-## 📁 1.
-Project Structure Lister
+### 1) Project Structure Lister
-**File:** `list-structure.js`
-A simple tool that walks the directory tree and outputs a clean, readable text file showing the full folder structure.

-- Recursively prints directories
-- Skips clutter like `node_modules`, `.git`, `dist`, etc.
+**Folder:** `structure-lister/`

+Generates a clean, text-based tree view of a project directory (similar to the `tree` command) while skipping common clutter folders.

-- Generates `project-structure.txt`
+- Output: `project-structure.txt`
-- Great for documentation and project onboarding
+- Good for onboarding docs and “what’s in this repo?” context

-📄 See: `README-structure-lister.md`
+Docs: `structure-lister/README-structure-lister.md`

 ---

-## 🚀 2.
-Code Exporter CLI
-**File:** `exporter-cli.js`
+### 2) Code Exporter (CLI + Desktop App)
+**Folder:** `code-exporter/`

-An interactive, repo-agnostic CLI that flattens large folder structures into a single readable `.txt` or `.md` file.
+Exports code from a chosen folder into a single `.txt` or `.md` file (skips binary/unsupported files, ignores junk folders, and reports what it skipped).

-- Interactive menu
-- Depth-limited export (3 levels)
-- Skips binary files (PDF, PNG, DOCX, etc.)
-- Whitelist for safe code files
-- Ignores junk folders automatically
-- Outputs Markdown or plain text
-- Perfect for code reviews or ChatGPT uploads

-📄 See: `README-exporter-cli.md`
+Includes:
+- **CLI version** (Node script)
+- **Electron desktop app** with “Browse folder” + “Save as…”

+Docs: `code-exporter/README-code-exporter.md`

 ---

-## 📝 3.
-GitHub Issue Import Tool
+### 3) GitHub Issue Import Tool

-**Files:** `minimal_import_issues.py, minimal_import.sh`
-A lightweight CSV-based tool for bulk-creating GitHub Issues.
+**Folder:** `issue-importer/`

-- Accepts a simple title,body CSV
+Bulk-creates GitHub Issues from a simple CSV (`title,body`) using GitHub CLI.
-- Supports dry-run previews
-- No labels or assignees required — intentionally minimal
-- Perfect for sprint planning and onboarding large bug lists

-📄 See: `README_issue_import_tool.md`
+Docs: `issue-importer/README_issue_import_tool.md`

 ---

-## 📄 License
+## License

-This project is licensed under:

-**Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**
+Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)

 You are free to use, modify, and share these utilities for personal or educational purposes.
 Commercial use is not permitted.

-See the `LICENSE` file for full details.
+See `LICENSE` for details.

----